opulo-inc/docs/content/en/semi-assembly/wiring/_index.md

   Wiring the machine
 ---

-In this step, we'll mount and connect all the wiring and pneumatic tubing.
+In this step, you will mount and connect all the wiring and pneumatic tubing.

 1. Find the `front-drag-chain-mount` print in the first tray, and grab an M5x25mm and M5x16mm socket head screw from the hardware bag.